silnrsi/pysilfont/docs/scripts.md

 - Information within the primary font file
 - Information within the FONTLOG.txt

 FONTLOG.txt needs to be formatted according to the pattern used for most SIL font packages.
 The description in the xml file is created using the contents of the FONTLOG, starting after the "Basic Font Information" header and finishing before the "Information for Contributors" header (if present) or the "Acknowledgements" header otherwise.
-The credits are created from the N:, W:, D: and E: sets of values in the acknowledgements section, with one credit created from each set.
-The E: is not used, but needs to be present.
+The credits are created from the N:, W:, D: and E: sets of values in the acknowledgements section, though E: is not used.
+One credit is created from each set of values and sets should be separated by blank lines.

 ---
 #### psfufo2ttf